KokelSan/KokelSan/README.md

 ## My projects 👨‍💻
 ### 2023
 - **Multiplayer scene prototype** : Interview project.
 A multiplayer environment with dynamic scene loading as well as a chat and notification panel.
-Made with Unity in 2 days.
+Made with Unity in 2 days. / *september 2023*
 - **Iron Man Demo** : Personnal project.
 First project on Unreal Engine 5, started alongside my training on the engine / *since april 2023*
 - **Memorial Project** : University project.
 HoloLens 2 experience enriching the visit of Compiègne's concentration camp memorial / *february 2023*